Team-Nutshell/team-nutshell.github.io/nutshellengine/articles/1stanniversary.md

 ## What is NutshellEngine?

-NutshellEngine is a **game engine** made by **Team Nutshell** (it's called a "Team" but there is only me, ZaOniRinku, at the moment).
+NutshellEngine is a **game engine** made by **Team Nutshell** (it's called a "Team" but there is only me at the moment).
 This game engine is modular, which means that **it uses modules** to enable game developers and game engine developers to work together by putting all the technical parts (graphics engine, physics engine, audio system, window and inputs, assets loading) in modules that can be swapped without changing a single line of scripting code nor recompiling the game.
 That way, gameplay programmers can work on the game using some already-made modules (like the [ones available here](https://www.team-nutshell.dev/nutshellengine/modules/)) while the engine developers can work on the graphics or physics engine, for example, in parallel.

 [Team Nutshell's website](https://www.team-nutshell.dev/nutshellengine/) contains more information.